OpenExecProtocol/Specification/RFC.md

 Security is a critical component of the Open Tool Calling standard.
 The following measures are incorporated:

+- **Server-Level Authorization:**
+  The server MAY require bearer authentication (JWT).
+Servers that are internet-facing SHOULD require authentication.
-- **Authorization:**
+- **Tool-Level Authorization:**
-  Tools may require token-based or other forms of authorization, as specified in the `requirements.authorization` field of the Tool Definition Schema.
+  Individual tools MAY require token-based or other forms of authorization, as specified in the `requirements.authorization` field of the Tool Definition Schema.
-- **Secrets Management:**
+- **Tool-Level Secrets Management:**
-  Sensitive information such as API keys, passwords, and other credentials is handled via the `requirements.secrets` field.
+  Individual tools MAY require sensitive information such as API keys, passwords, and other credentials, which is handled via the `requirements.secrets` field.
 - **Contextual Security:**
   The Tool Request Schema includes contextual information such as user identity and authorization tokens, which help ensure secure execution.